enginsan75/capstone_applied/README.md

-In this repository you will find some code samples written in python-files with ipyn extensions (SpaceX project, data science application, IBM) and my dashboard sample written by using R, R Shiny, html, python (data collection and wrangling), SQL and deployed to web.
-In the file "R Shiny Dashboard", there is a web link of the dash and login information to enter the dash.
-If you have difficulty to use it, you can watch the video.
+In this repository you will find my code samples written in python- the files with ipyn extensions (SpaceX project, data science application, IBM) and my demo dashboard written by using R, R Shiny, html, python (data collection and wrangling) and SQL.
+It has been deployed to the web and thus please just copy the link provided in "R Shiny Dashboard" file and enter the dashboard with login information provided in the file.
+Moreover, If you have difficulty how to use the dash, you should watch the video from the link in the file.
-Please contact me if you are interested in the codes for the dashboard.
+Please contact me if you want to see my codes used in production of the dashboard.

 email: mavericfb@gmail.com